mobregozo/job-finder/README.md

 Have you noticed something wrong? </br>
 Do you have other ideas that can help this document? </br>
 Feel free to contact me or directly submit a PR to the repository.
+- Add the Website to the readme file and the corresponding index.tsx so the data is shown in the website as well.

+This is a starter template for [Learn Next.js](https://nextjs.org/learn).